 - The tech progression will be returning, and further to that they will add into the game the ability to 'prototype' upcoming new units.
 How these units perform and what you do with them could affect the final mass-production version.

-Note: 2 With such a random generator in place, the next logical step will be to generate full-blown random campaigns, based on date range, number of scenarios and opposing factions selected by the player.
+Note: 2 (Dynamic Maps): With such a random generator in place, the next logical step will be to generate full-blown random campaigns, based on date range, number of scenarios and opposing factions selected by the player.
 Another possibility is to integrate a few random scenarios into a classic, human-designed campaign.

 - Overrun - better reflects the role of tanks in WW2 by allowing these units to destroy severely damaged units (threshold unknown) without spending their movement or attack action.

 - Encirclement - PC2 won’t have a full-on supply system like Order of Battle, but the dev team are keen to bring in the tactical implications of units being out of supply.
 A unit that’s surrounded by enemy units so that it can’t move onto any passable terrain hexes will be considered ‘out of supply’ and will start to suffer combat penalties over time.

 - Unit Splitting - Units can now split into two, weaker versions of the same unit and recombine.
 This can be useful for encirclement & recon.